Communicate Clearly, Change Confidently: Lessons from Breaking Changes

-I'm Eric Crooks, a software engineer experienced in a variety of tech stacks across the entire software development lifecycle.
+I'm a software engineer experienced in a variety of tech stacks across the entire software development lifecycle.
 I've worked on projects using different languages (typed and untyped), libraries, frameworks (software and project management), design patterns, workflows/pipelines, and infrastructures.

-My main focus these days is in interoperability in JavaScript runtimes (Deno, Node, Bun), Web Standards, and Pine Script for building TradingView indicators.
+My main focus these days is in Meta Wearables Device Access Toolkit, Web Standards for JS runtimes (Deno, Node, Bun), and Pine Script for building TradingView indicators.

 Over the years, I grew a huge passion for making software development enjoyable and relatively easy for everyone.
 This means you'll always find me striving to innovate, teach, motivate, write/maintain documentation, lower barriers, and anything else that improves the development experience.
 This goes for everyone and not just coders!
 Building and maintaining open-source is one way I get to do this outside of closed-source.